Oregon runs its way past Oregon State

 Corvallis, OR (Sports Network) - After its chance at a perfect season dissipated last Saturday, Oregon refused to hang its head.

 Especially against Oregon State in the Civil War.

 The fifth-ranked Ducks ran for 430 yards and six touchdowns in their 48-24 thumping of the Beavers.

-Kenjon Barner registered 198 yards and two scores on 28 carries, while D'Anthony Thomas added 122 yards on the ground and three touchdowns on 17 rushes for Oregon (11-1, 7-1 Pac-12), which can represent the North in the conference title game if Stanford loses to UCLA later on Saturday.
+Kenjon Barner registered 198 yards and two scores on 28 carries, while D'Anthony Thomas added 122 yards on the ground and three touchdowns on 17 rushes for Oregon (11-1, 7-1 Pac-12), which lost a chance to represent the North in the conference title game.
+Stanford will have that honor after beating UCLA, 35-17, Saturday.